Quick Start

 const memory = await client.memories.create({

-content: "MemNexus uses Neo4j for graph storage and OpenAI embeddings for semantic search.",
+content: "MemNexus uses graph storage and vector embeddings for semantic search.",

 topics: ["memnexus", "architecture", "decision"],